NONTODEV/AutomatedTesting/README.md

 1. Add a test case name in `test-case-name.constants.ts`.
 2. Create a new test in the appropriate file under `tests/`.
-3. Use methods from `loginPage.ts` to interact with the login page.

 ### Example Test